mtlynch/whatgotdone/CONTRIBUTING.md

 ## Build checks

-~~On any pull request, [Circle CI](https://circleci.com/gh/mtlynch/whatgotdone) automatically runs What Got Done's unit tests and end-to-end tests.
-Ensure that your pull requests passes these checks.~~
+On any pull request, [Circle CI](https://circleci.com/gh/mtlynch/whatgotdone) automatically runs What Got Done's unit tests.
+Ensure that your pull requests passes these checks.

-* **TODO(mtlynch)**: Get Circle CI tests to run for third-party pull requests without exposing any CI secrets.
-In the meantime, developers can run all tests locally (see [README](https://github.com/mtlynch/whatgotdone)).

 ## I want to add a feature